Diet and health

 by Maribeth Evezich What do raw broccoli, cauliflower, Brussels sprouts, kale, cabbage, cauliflower, radishes arugula and bok choy have in common?
 They are all members of the cruciferous family of vegetables and are the produce aisle’s most potent prescription for protecting the brain, eye-sight, reducing free radicals, eliminating toxins and preventing cancer .
 Unfortunately, most individual’s intake

-By Thiyagarajan Sivapriya, M.Sc, M. Phil According to an old phrase, breakfast is considered the most important meal of the day, although it is the meal which is most often missed and the most underestimated.
+Breakfast: is it really so important?
+By Thiyagarajan Sivapriya, M.Sc, M. Phil Breakfast is considered the most important meal of the day, although it is the meal which is most often missed and the most underestimated.
 This saying has recently acquired scientific support.
-The reported health benefits from regular breakfast consumption include a better nutritional profile
+The reported health benefits from regular consumption of this meal include a

 Brown Adipose Tissue By Thiyagarajan Sivapriya, M.Sc, M. Phil The looming pandemic of obesity and overweight, driven by ready access to high-calorie food and an increasingly sedentary way of life, poses a severe threat to global public health.
 The pathological accumulation of excess dysfunctional adipose tissue that characterizes obesity is a major risk factor for